zibonbadi/zibonbadi.github.io/md/digifab06.md

 Last thing to mention was wiring up the potentiometer to the board.
 This was fairly simple.
 The middle pin transmits the signal, which I mapped to A0.
 On this model the right pin (pins facing you) was +5V and the left one was GND.
 I wired them accordingly to the ports above the analog inputs.

+As always, the source code is available for download[^dlsrc].

 ## Updated Morse code emitter source code.

 ```C